What is the book of Enoch?

 imagination of the thoughts of his heart was only evil continually."

-The first end is most likely referring to the "first man" Adam, who died during this week.
+The first end is most likely referring to the "first man" Adam, who died during this week (Adam was 930 years old when he died (Gen 5:5)).
+He's called the "first man"

-After this week unrighteousness shall grow fully mature and God makes a law of destruction for the sinners.
+After this week unrighteousness shall grow fully mature.
+God makes a law of destruction for the sinners and decides to flood the earth and destroy them.

 Some say it was the translation of Enoch that was the "man saved", but Enoch refers to himself in the 1st tense as "I" in the first week prophecy so he would continue in this one.
 Rather,